 Remote Access

 The benefit of remote monitoring is that an organisation does not need to give access to their site.
 Especially beneficial if it is a restricted or high-security location.
-Remote monitoring allows for full off-site management and control of systems.
+Remote monitoring allows for full off-site management and control of systems, including remote arm and disarm capabilities to secure the perimeter instantly from a distance.

 Applications of Remote Monitoring in Disaster Recovery